telerik/ajax-docs/controls/treelist/functionality/scrolling/overview.md

 Often, when constructing a Web page that contains a treelist, there aredesign limitations regarding the size of the treelist.
 In such cases, youmay need to enable client-side treelist scrolling so that the treelist can fit it in the allowed space.
 You can enable scrolling by setting the **ClientSettings.Scrolling.AllowScroll** property to **True** (By default its value is False.)
 ![Scrolling enabled](images/treelist_scrolling1.png)

->note When scrolling is enabled, the treelist columns should declare HeaderStyle.Width.
+>tip When scrolling is enabled, the treelist columns should declare HeaderStyle.Width.
 >